Benendead/Projects/Progress_Log.md

 02/19/2019: 1h - Continued attempts to get the data out of the notebook onto Github or even my own machine have still failed.
 The .csv are exporting into the local Colab folders fine, and I found methods to get those folders working on their own, but both pushing to Github (authentification failing) or downloading to my laptop (string formatting) have not yet worked.
 I'll try formatting the filenames better, maybe linking Drive, but after that I'm not sure what else to try.

 02/25/2019: 1h - Uploaded datasets to Github, considering additional bit information encodings to give the LSTM an idea of where it is in each measure.
 This might help alleviate the issues our long-term dependencies otherwise create.
+*-50.5h mark-*
+03/10/2019: 2h - Finally got back to work by studying how to sample the data for Keras and renaming the files for future convenience.
+Tomorrow I'll be able to test the sampling code I wrote today.

 2. Random Forests on the Kaggle Titanic Dataset - Developing an understanding of decision trees/random forests, and then implementing them in Python.
 Also learning to manipulate data using Pandas.
 Last worked on: 12/23/2018.
 Total time: 12h15m